MaikMichel/dbFlow/docs/setup.md

 > This will run all SQL and bash files inside the db/_setup directory.

 For deployment or release purposes.
 This is the time to make all branches equal.
-So if you are on master and this your only branch, create a branch for each deployment stage (develop, test, ...) or if you allready did that, just merge these changes into your branches.
+So if you are on master and this your only branch, create a branch for each deployment stage (develop, test, ...) or if you already did that, just merge these changes into your branches.

 !!! warning "Important!"